Eczema

 Cold Weather

-While they are not true allergens, some soaps, shampoos, detergents, fragrances and wool or synthetic clothing can significantly irritate sensitive skin.
+Some soaps, shampoos, detergents, and wool or synthetic clothing can significantly irritate sensitive skin.

 Stress

-An increase in stress may either cause an eczema flare or worsen an existing one.
+An increase in stress may either cause eczema flare-ups or make eczema worse.
 Some patients may scratch more often when they’re feeling pressure.
 Managing stress effectively can reduce flares.

-Coping strategies such as meditation or yoga, regular exercise, getting enough sleep, and connecting with family and friends are great ways to take your mind off your worries.
+Coping strategies such as meditation or yoga, regular exercise, and getting enough sleep are great ways to take your mind off your worries.

 Tobacco Smoke

-Cigarette smoke, including secondhand smoke, can irritate skin in addition to the lungs and eyes.
-Set a no-smoking policy both inside and outside your home; smoking is a major health issue for everyone.
+Cigarette smoke, including secondhand smoke, can irritate skin (in addition to the lungs).
+Set a no-smoking policy both inside and outside your home.
+Smoking is a major health issue for everyone.

-The common cold can cause an eczema flare.
-In addition, the herpes virus, which can cause cold sores in and around the mouth, can lead to flares – including a potentially serious infection that can spread cold sores to other areas of the body.
+The common cold and the flu can cause an eczema flare.
+In addition, the herpes virus, which can cause cold sores in and around the mouth, can cause eczema flare-ups.

 Exposure to bacteria can cause harmful toxins to secrete into the skin, prompting an immune reaction and causing skin inflammation.
 One of the more common bacteria is Staphylococcus aureus, which can not only worsen eczema but also slow skin healing.